-Exercise 9.17: Show that a topological space is Boolean iff it is homeomorphic to an inverse limit of finite, discrete spaces.
+EXERCISE 9.17.
+Show: a topological space is Boolean iff it is homeomorphic to an inverse limit of finite, discrete spaces.

-To every topological space X we may associate a Boolean algebra: namely, the subalgebra of $2^X$ consisting of compact open subsets.
-Thus in particular we may associate a Boolean ring, say $\mathcal{C}(X)$ , the characteristic ring of X. (We also ourselves to pass between $\mathcal{C}(X)$ and the associated Boolean algebra on the same set and call the latter the characteristic algebra.)
+To every topological space X we may associate a Boolean algebra: namely, the subalgebra of 2^X consisting of compact open subsets.
+Thus in particular we may associate a Boolean ring, say $\mathcal{C}(X)$, the characteristic ring of X. (We allow ourselves to pass between $\mathcal{C}(X)$ and the associated Boolean algebra on the same set and call the latter the characteristic algebra.)

-Exercise 9.18: Show that the assignment $X \mapsto \mathcal{C}$ extends to a contravariant functor from the category of topological spaces to the category of Boolean rings.
-(In other words, show that a continuous map $f: X \to Y$ of topological spaces induces a "pullback" homomorphism $\mathcal{C}(f): \mathcal{C}(Y) \to \mathcal{C}(x)$ of Boolean rings.)
+EXERCISE 9.18.
+Show: the assignment $X \mapsto C$ extends to a contravariant functor from the category of topological spaces to the category of Boolean rings.
+(In other words, show that a continuous map $f : X \to Y$ of topological spaces induces a "pullback" ring homomorphism $C(f) : C(Y) \to C(X)$.)